Rolan Milligan

-Rolan Lenard Milligan (born August 16, 1994) is an American football safety who is currently a member of the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Rolan Lenard Milligan (born August 16, 1994) is an American professional football defensive back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played college football at UAB in 2014 and transferred to Toledo in 2015 after the University of Alabama at Birmingham cancelled its football program.
 Milligan has also been a member of the Dallas Cowboys, Detroit Lions, and Indianapolis Colts.

-Early years
+Early life

 Milligan attended Lake Wales High School, where he played as a quarterback.
 He received honorable-mention 5A all-state honors as a senior.

+College career

-He enrolled at Reedley College.
+Milligan enrolled at Reedley College.
 As a sophomore, he registered 44 tackles, 3 interceptions and 2 fumble recoveries.
 He transferred to the University of Alabama at Birmingham after the season.
 As a junior, he started in 8 out of 12 games, collecting 54 tackles (second on the team), 2 sacks, 4 tackles for loss, and 6 passes defensed.
 He transferred to the University of Toledo after UAB announced the cancelling of its football program.
 As a senior, he started in 8 out of 11 games, while playing as a nickelback.
 He tallied 48 tackles, 2 interceptions, 3 passes defensed and 3 forced fumbles.
 He had 9 tackles and 2 passes defensed against No. 24 ranked Temple University.

 Professional career

 Dallas Cowboys

-Milligan was signed as an undrafted free agent by the Dallas Cowboys after the 2016 NFL Draft on May 9.
-He was waived/injured on August 4, 2016 and placed on injured reserve.
+Milligan was signed as an undrafted free agent by the Dallas Cowboys after the 2016 NFL draft on May 9.
+He was waived/injured on August 4, 2016, and placed on injured reserve.
 He was released by the team on August 16.

 Detroit Lions

 On February 9, 2017, Milligan signed as a free agent with the Detroit Lions.
-He was waived on September 2, 2017 and was signed to the Lions' practice squad the next day.
+He was waived on September 2, 2017, and was signed to the Lions' practice squad the next day.
 He was promoted to the active roster on November 27, 2017.
-He was waived on December 9, 2017 and later re-signed to the practice squad.
+He was waived on December 9, 2017, and later re-signed to the practice squad.
 He signed a reserve/future contract with the Lions on January 1, 2018.
 On September 1, 2018, Milligan was waived by the Lions and was signed to the practice squad the next day.
 He was released on September 5, 2018.
 He was re-signed to the practice squad on October 3, 2018, but was released three days later.